entando/entando-docs/vuepress/docs/next/docs/reference/databases.md

 DBMS provided by the customer.
 In these situations, lower level database operations such as tablespace creation, permissions and clustering must be carried out by the customer.

-Entando then creates and populates the tables, indices and foreign keys.
-It creates them in the appropriate table 'container' for the DBMS, such as a schema or database.
+Entando then creates and populates the tables, indices and foreign keys in the appropriate table structure for the DBMS, such as a schema or database.
 A dedicated custom resource definition in Kubernetes called `EntandoDatabaseService` is used to configure them.